Kent Women cricket team: 2020–2024: Regional Twenty20 Cup

 In 2021, they competed in the South East Group of the Twenty20 Cup, and won their region, going unbeaten with 6 wins and 2 matches abandoned due to rain.
 In 2022, they finished second in their group in the Twenty20 Cup, going on to lose in the final against Sussex.
 Kent have also competed in the Women's London Championship since its first edition in 2020, and won their first London Championship title in 2021.
 In the 2023 Women's Twenty20 Cup, Kent finished second in their group and reached the group final, but the title was shared due to rain.
-In 2024, the side finished 7th in their group in the Twenty20 Cup and 3rd in their group in the new ECB Women's County One-Day tournament.
+In 2024, the team finished 7th in their group in the Twenty20 Cup and 3rd in their group in the new ECB Women's County One-Day tournament.

 Players

 Current squad

 Players listed below are named as Kent squad players on the team's website.
-Other players may play matches for the side. denotes players with international caps.
+Other players may play matches for the team. denotes players with international caps.